mandyshri101/mandyshri101/README.md

 - 👋 Hi, I’m @mandyshri101
 - 👀 I’m interested in finding issues and learning about open source world
-- 🌱 I’m currently learning python and java and open to pick any while working.
+- 🌱 I’m currently learning python and java and open anything to pick any while working.
 - 💞️ I’m looking to collaborate on any project which is for good cause
 - 📫 How to reach me ...
 You can email me at mandyshri2@gmail.com or call me at 732-759-0068